Skip to main content

 The second driver of returns is mean reversion in stock prices.
 Stocks trading at extreme lows tend to recover over time.
 Temporary problems that pushed the stock price down often resolve.
 When they do, the net net stock rises back toward its asset value NCAV or beyond.
 This pattern has been documented across decades of stock market data.

 Third, corporate events create catalysts.
 Activist investors may push for changes at a net net company.
 Management may buy back shares, sell assets, or take the company private.
-These events unlock the value hidden in the balance sheet.
+These events access the value hidden in the balance sheet.
 Benjamin Graham noted that corporate actions frequently lifted net net stocks toward their true worth.

 How to Build a Net-Net Portfolio